themagicalmammal/howtolinux/README.md

  #### Tweaks I am using -

  #### 1. Minimize Button
- Minimise is an important button for gnome.
-I always wonder why they didn't add it.
-While I think you can live without it if you use the Super key a lot but for me, the minimize button is very useful.
+ Minimize is an important button for gnome.
+I always wonder why they did not add it.
+While I think you can live without it if you use the Super key a lot.
+But, for me, the minimize button seems to be very useful. <br />

 You can also get the maximize button but it's not that useful because double-clicking the title bar does the job.<br /> <br />
  ![gnome-minimise](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/gnome-minimise.png)<br>
  #### 2. Battery Percentage
  This option is also pretty useful but only for a lappy.<br>
- #### 3. Optimising Font
+ #### 3. Optimizing Font
- I use custom resolution on my pc so fonts seem small to me so it make it better I use 1.11x font with antialiasing to subpixel.<br /> <br />
+ I use custom resolution on my pc so fonts seem small to me so it make it better I use 1.11x font with anti aliasing to Subpixel.<br /> <br />
  ![custom-font-size](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/custom-font-size.png) <br /> <br />

  - **Custom Resolution with Xrandr** </br>
  **Please read all the problems & bugs with this, so that you know what problems might come & how to fix them** <br />
- If your display supports higher refresh rate go for it.
-Because higher refresh rates are smoother.
-My display is capable for 120hz.<br /> <br />
+ If your display supports a higher refresh rate, go for it because higher refresh rate displays make the moving content look and feel smoother and snappier.<br /> <br />
  ![set-of-refreshrates](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/set-of-refreshrates.png)

- ### To add custom resolution do these steps.
+ ### Custom Resolution
+ #### Steps
  **1. Check xrandr**  <br />
  You can know the name of your display here generally it is eDP-1 if is hybrid it can be eDP-1-1<br /> <br />
  ![xrandr](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/xrandr.png)
  <br /> <br />
  **2. Find resolution which will fit**  <br />
- My original maximum resolution is 1600 900 which is a 16:9 aspect ratio.
-So if I choose a different aspect ratio some part of my display will be blacked out. <br />
+ My original maximum resolution is 1600 900, which is a 16:9 aspect ratio.
+So if I choose a different aspect ratio, then some parts of my display will blackout. <br />

- So, I can go for 1920x1080 or 1536x864 <br />
+ So, I can go for 1920x1080 or 1792x1008 <br />
  *To find out which fits you best you can do tests by adding different resolutions*
  <br /> <br />
  **3. How to add?**